xlnwel/model-free-algorithms/readme.md

 - [x]: Noisy Nets
 - [x]: PER
 - [x]: TD3
+- [x]: SAC
 - [x]: PPO
-- [x]: A3C
 - [x]: A2C
 - [x]: Apex

+## Requirement

+numpy
+Tensorflow=1.*
+Gym
+Ray

 ## Notes

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

+All algorithms are tested on the [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environment from OpenAI's Gym and steadily solve it.
+In particular, our TD3 and SAC steadily solves BipedalWalker-v2 in 2-4 hours, significantly faster than the one on the [Leaderboard](https://github.com/openai/gym/wiki/Leaderboard#bipedalwalker-v2).
+TD3 is further tested on `BipedalWalkerHardcore-v2` with resNets, achieving about 200+ scores averaged over 100 episodes after 15 hours training.
-Experimental results are recorded in `algo/on_policy/readme.md` and `algo/off_policy/readme.md`.
+Some further experimental results are recorded in `algo/on_policy/readme.md` and `algo/off_policy/readme.md`.

-All code are tested in [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2/) first, and then [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/).
-The later is a pretty challenging game,

 Best arguments are kept in `args.yaml` in each algorithm folder.